meanmina/spark-bot/README.md

     ADMIN_TOKEN=**Your personal spark token** - so your bot can read all the messages you can

-6. Setup Heroku to autodeploy from pushes to your github repo
+6. (optional) Setup Heroku to autodeploy from pushes to your github repo

 7. Deploy Heroku instance

-8. Add bot into a room and type "hook me up".
-This registers a webhook on your spark account to send all messages seen to the bot.
+8. Add bot into a room and type "@<bot_name> hook me up".
+This registers a webhook on your spark account to send all messages seen in this room to the bot.